 Bananas contain a trace amount of fat and offer a rich nutritional content for the calories.

-A small banana contains energy made up of mostly carbohydrate, of which 2.6g is fibre and 12g is sugar.
-The more ripe a banana is, the more sugar it will contain.
+A small banana contains energy made up of mostly carbohydrates, 23g, of which 2.6g is fibre and 12g is sugar.
+The more ripe banana is, the more sugar it will contain.
 If you want to reduce the sugar make sure you eat them while they are closer to green.

-Bananas also offer a little bit of protein, a small banana will add 1.1g of protein towards your daily intake.
+Bananas also offer a little bit of protein, a small banana will add 1.1g of protein to your daily intake.

 Bananas are a good source of food for losing weight.
 You still need to keep within your calorie deficit but they are a filling source of energy.
-They are great to eat to fuel your exercise – aim to eat it approximately 2-3 hours before to fuel your session.
+They are great to eat to fuel your exercise – aim to eat them approximately 2-3 hours before to fuel your session.